 This page is currently being built out to fill in all the blank spaces in the menu bar.
 Due to the personal nature of the site, content will not be rewritten for clarity until the rough draft and initial code are complete.

 Please be advised that this is a spiritual website.
 Netiquette is the religion of the internet.
 To be perfectly clear it is religious.
 The Golden Rule is a religuous standard that encomapasses all Netiquette that I write for religious purposes.

 I, David Chiles was born in Seattle, Washington, to well educated parents.
 I began winning writing competitions at O'Dea High School in Seattle, WA, and went on to win them in College as well.
-My B.A. was earned from Morehouse College in 1997 and I have taken courses at The University of Washington and Cornell.
-In 2006, I began working on NetworkEtiquette.net, the authority on internet etiquette, netiquette, a site written and programmed solely by me.
-In 2013, I published, Internet Users Guide: Safe & Successful Surfing, my first eBook.
+My B.A. was earned from Morehouse College in 1998 and I have taken computer courses, attended workshops, and participated in Mooc's at The University of Washington, Cornell, and Hasso Platner Institute.

 Netiquette is changing the world.
 It is about doing the right thing no matter what and influences others to do the right thing as well.
 My website is about doing the right thing when you are using a computer because computers have a single user interface.
 Users are free to do what they want with their user interface.
 However, God, Hackers, and the companies that create the technology are watching.

 I have always been interested in computers.
 I wrote my first program on an Atari 400 with my Mom's help.
 At Morehouse College I decided that I wanted to be part of the internet revolution.
 In 1998 I was recruited by the Harvard School of Education and articulated my Netiquette Plan to them in great detail.
 Unfortunately, I did not feel they believed in me and did not apply.